Play-based Curriculum

 Field trips are planned to enhance the classroom activities and highlight the seasons of the year.

-Some of the places our classes have visited in past years include: the Town Library, the Fire Department, the Police Department, the Post Office, Hillview Farm, Trailside Nature Center, the Turtleback Zoo, Memorial Park, and a local dentist.
+Some of the places our classes have visited in past years include: the Town Library, Words Bookstore, the Fire Department, the Post Office, Trailside Nature Center, Morris Museum, Memorial Park, SOPAC and Train Trips.